earthlab/bridges_to_prosperity_ML/README.md

 ## Composite data APIs

-In general we get data from three seperate sources:
+In general we get data from three sources:
     - Sentinel2: The most time consuming data source to use, but shows considerable promise.
 Both the visual light bands and near infrared both come from this source.
     - SRTM: This is a NASA database that provides elevation data.
 Slope is computed via finite difference methods from here
-    - OSM: there is a convient python api that is leveraged to obtain this data source
+    - OSM: there is a convenient python api that is leveraged to obtain this data source

 There code for each of these data sources are scripts located in the src/api directory named sentinel2.py, lp_daac.py, and osm.py respectively.
 The specifics of these apis are abstracted away through the programs in bin, although the APIs may be used as stand alone modules for downloading data if the user wishes.
 Documentation has been added to each of these modules and is sufficient for learning how to use them.